T of C

 Song Yu mourns: Jiu Bian illustration

-The Song Yu Bei Qiu (Song Yu Mourns Autumn) melody using qiliang tuning is found only in Xilutang Qintong (1549 CE).
-It is not related to a later piece of the same title, which uses standard tuning.3 It has the same theme as the set of poems called Jiu Bian (Nine Changes) in the Chu Ci (Songs of the South).4
+The Song Yu Bei Qiu is commonly translated as Song Yu Mourns Autumn melody using qiliang tuning is found only in Xilutang Qintong (1525 CE).
+It is not musically related to a later piece of the same title, which uses standard tuning.3 It has the same theme as a poem from the Chu Ci (Songs of the South) commonly attributed to Song Yu, Jiu Bian (Nine Changes).4

 In his preface David Hawkes says Jiu Bian begins as a